Jim Knowles (American football)

 Jim Knowles (born April 16, 1965) is an American college football coach and former player.
-He is currently the defensive coordinator at Penn State University.
+He is currently the defensive coordinator at University of Tennessee.
 Knowles served as the head football coach at Cornell University from 2004 to 2009.

 Career

 A 1987 graduate of Cornell University, Knowles was a defensive end on the Big Red football team.
 He was elected to Cornell's Sphinx Head Society during his senior year, ultimately graduating with a B.S. in Industrial and Labor Relations in 1987.
 Prior to receiving the head coach position, Knowles served as an assistant at Cornell, Western Michigan University and the University of Mississippi.

 Cornell

 From 2004 to 2009, he compiled a 26–34 record as head football coach at Cornell University.